The Battle of Anghiary by Peter Paul Rubens

 Copying requires a lot of attention.
 When copying the works of great masters, it is recommended to perform each phase thoughtfully, analyzing and following the steps of the process of drawing and painting the original work of art.

 3. You will learn the drawing fundamentals.
-As you copy the artwork, notice how the great masters applied the principles of perspective, constructive drawing techniques, and human anatomy.
+As you copy the artwork, you’ll notice how the great masters applied the principles of perspective, constructive drawing techniques, and human anatomy.
 In the case of human or animal figures and portraits, you can observe how they applied their anatomical knowledge and determined the right proportions.

 Once you have the basic knowledge you need, you will be able to draw inspiration from your environment, life, or fantasy world and successfully create your artwork.